Inside: Learn why career planning can help your teen discover a career that’s a good for his unique talents and interests.

 Career Planning for High School Students

 Career planning is a process of self-discovery, which helps identify areas a student is interested in.
-Through a series of tests and checklists, he will discover his specific strengths, weaknesses, and personality traits.
+Through a series of tests and checklists, he’ll discover his specific strengths, weaknesses, and personality traits.

 Why Career Planning Is Important

 When a student learns more about his abilities and personality, he’s better prepared to make informed decisions.

 He has zeroed in on his talents and interests and can identify jobs he may be best suited for.